asr/fotc/src/fot/PA/Axiomatic/Mendelson/README.txt

-This directory contains the theory of Peano arithmetic, using Agda postulates for the non-logical constants and the Peano's axioms, using Mendelson's axioms (Mendelson, 1977, p.
+This directory contains the theory of Peano arithmetic, using Agda postulates for the non-logical constants and the Peano's axioms, using Mendelson's axioms (Mendelson, 1999, p.
 155).
 These axioms formalize the propositional equality.

-* Elliott Mendelson.
-Introduction to mathematical logic.
-Chapman & Hall, 4th edition, 1997.
+• Mendelson, Elliott (1997).
+Introduction to Mathematical Logic.
+4th
+  ed.
+Chapman & Hall.